- We just release a python demo code of our algorithm to extract a weighted automaton from a RNN!

 One can find more detail in my personal résumé [Last update: Sep 2018].

-- I am the chair of the International Conference on Grammatical Inference steering committee since 2014.
+- I was a member of the program committee of the International Conference in Grammatical Inference (ICGI 2018).

 - I organized with Jeffrey Heinz, Guillaume Rabusseau, and Matteo Sammartino the second edition of the LearnAut, workshop at FLoC 2018.
 It is on learning, logic, automaton, and other related topics.

 - I participated to the organisation of Quatrième cycle de conférences MPCI on “L’informatique au coeur des sciences” (Computer Science in the Core of Sciences).
-It’s in Marseille on 22-24 May 2018
+It was in Marseille on 22-24 May 2018

 - I organized with Borja Balle and Leonor Becerra the first edition of the LearnAut workshop at LICS 2017 (it was in Reykjavik, Iceland, on June 19th 2017)